Bad Day to Go Fishing

-Bad Day to Go Fishing (original title, Mal día para pescar) is a Spanish-Uruguayan film directed by Álvaro Brechner and released in 2009.
-The film stars Gary Piquer, Jouko Ahola, Antonella Costa and Cesar Troncoso.
+Bad Day to Go Fishing (original title, Mal día para pescar) is a 2009 comedy-drama film directed by Álvaro Brechner from a screenplay he co-wrote with Gary Piquer.
+It stars Piquer, Jouko Ahola, Antonella Costa and Cesar Troncoso.
 It was screened as part of the official selection of the Critics Week at 2009 Cannes Film Festival.

 The screenplay was written by Álvaro Brechner in collaboration with Gary Piquer, and was adapted from a short story by the Uruguayan writer Juan Carlos Onetti.

 The film tells the story of a strongman and his crafty manager, who tour small South American towns staging wrestling matches.
 Arriving in Santa Maria, they are met with uncommon enthusiasm by the locals, snowballing into a major challenge to their livelihood and their friendship.

 Plot

 Jacob van Oppen, an East German who is the former strongest man on earth, and his manager Orsini, a scrawny yet dapper businessman who calls himself "the Prince," makes a good living by travelling around small South American towns and organizing wrestling exhibitions in run-down theaters.
 Jacob van Oppen is an uncontrollable titan of impressive dimensions who can only be appeased by the soft soothing melody of "Lili Marleen."
 Once this oddball pair disembark at the village of Santa Maria (in an unspecified country), business really kicks off: the local newspaper is immediately gung-ho on sponsoring the fight, helping hands placard posters announcing the big event and putting an open call for a worthy adversary.
 Ever so resourceful, Orsini knows how to find the right combatant, but fishing in Santa Maria could lead to a bigger catch than he'd hoped for...
 Although the cunning editor of the local newspaper is convinced to have sniffed out Orsini's secret, he very well might be on a false track...